cozy-labs/cozy-light/README.md

 *What's the main difference with Cozy?*

-Cozy is a great and full featured.
+Cozy is great and full featured.
 But its installation process and its memory consumption make it too hard to set up for novice and/or cheap hardware owner.
 So we decided to provide a ligther architecture.
 That way anyone could deploy Cozy applications on their hardware.